Chair, Program on Negotiation

 H. Douglas Weaver Professor of Business Law, Harvard Business School

-Guhan Subramanian is the Joseph H. Flom Professor of Law and Business at Harvard Law School and the H. Douglas Weaver Professor of Business Law at Harvard Business School.
+Guhan Subramanian is the Joseph Flom Professor of Law and Business at the Harvard Law School and the Douglas Weaver Professor of Business Law at the Harvard Business School.
 He is the first person in the history of Harvard University to hold tenured appointments at both HLS and HBS.
 At HLS he teaches courses in negotiations and corporate law.
-At HBS he teaches in several executive education programs, such as Strategic Negotiations, Changing The Game, Making Corporate Boards More Effective, Mergers & Acquisitions, and the Advanced Management Program.
-He is the Faculty Chair for the JD/MBA program at Harvard University and the Vice Chair for Research for the Harvard Program on Negotiation, and the Mergers & Acquisitions executive education course at HBS.
+At HBS he teaches in several executive education programs, such as Strategic Negotiations, Making Corporate Boards More Effective, and the Advanced Management Program.
+He is the faculty chair for the JD/MBA program at Harvard University, the Harvard Program on Negotiation, and the Mergers & Acquisitions executive education course at HBS.
 Prior to joining the Harvard faculty he spent three years at McKinsey & Company.

 Professor Subramanian holds degrees in Law, Economics, and Business from Harvard University.